 The weather is warming up and the Australian barbecue season is beginning!
 After months of lockdowns, we can finally look forward to enjoying the Australian summer with friends and family, and what better way than firing up the grill.
 But do you know your way around the flames?
 We’re here to help answer the debate of a gas vs coal barbecue and offer some great grilling tips.

 If you’re looking to buy a new barbecue, chances are you’re tossing up between gas and charcoal, so let’s look at the benefits of each to see which one comes out on top.

 Evenly cooks food – With a gas barbecue you can control the intensity of the flames with a dial – meaning you can ensure the temperature is consistent and food is evenly cooked.

-Heats up and is ready to use much faster – Unlike a charcoal BBQ, you don’t have to wait around for coals to get hot.
-Once you fire up your natural gas barbecue, you’re ready to go after it has been seasoned.
+Heats up and is ready to use much faster – Unlike a charcoal barbecue, with gas you don’t have to wait around for coals to get hot.
+Once you fire up your gas barbecue, you’re ready to go after it has been seasoned.

-Cheaper to run – Even with the initial cost, a gas unit barbecue soon starts to pay for itself.
-O might initially be more expensive, however, once you have a professional connect it to your natural gas supply, you will be ready to grill all summer!
+Cheaper to run – Even with the initial cost, a gas barbecue will soon pay for itself.
+Setup might initially be a little more expensive, however once you have a professional connect it to your natural gas supply, you will be ready to grill all year round!